sberczuk/powerschool-reporter-go/README-Plan.md

 Chores

-- Figure out how to generate sample data from an XSD
+- Figure out how to generate sample data.
+  - Consider writing helpers to populate the elements